 Accounts and grants receivable principally consists of amounts due from an operating grant administered through ESDC for certain costs allowed under the grant agreement (Note 4).
 Receivables are recorded and revenue is recognized as the Authority incurs the allowable costs.
-No allowance has been established at December 31, 2010 or 2009 for estimated uncollectible accounts and grant receivable as these amounts are considered fully collectible.
+No allowance has been established at either December 31, 2011 or 2010 for estimated uncollectible accounts and grant receivable as these amounts are considered fully collectible.